curriculum-vitae

 Crystal Clash

-Crystal Clash is a multiplayer turn-based battlebots game that allows players to code their bots using Tynker’s block-based programming language for competition in asynchronous matches.
-The game features monthly seasons, leaderboards, quests, and a shop where players can purchase new parts for their bots.
+Crystal Clash is a multiplayer, turn-based battlebots game where players program their bots using Tynker’s block-based programming language to compete in asynchronous matches.
+The game features monthly seasons, leaderboards, quests, and a shop where players can purchase new bot parts.

-To accommodate the game’s asynchronous nature and the use of Tynker’s block-based programming language, whose existing VM was at the time tightly coupled to browser environments and legacy codebases, I developed a mirror server-side virtual machine with a subset of the language’s features.
-This VM processed the player’s scripts in order to compute the next game state.
+To support the asynchronous gameplay and integrate Tynker’s block-based programming language—originally designed for browser environments—I developed a server-side virtual machine that mirrors a subset of Tynker’s features.
+This VM processes players’ scripts to compute the game’s next state.

-Popular to the time of this writing, several million matches have been played across numerous seasons.
+Since its release, millions of matches have been played across numerous seasons.

 Minecraft Education Edition Integration

-Integrated Tynker’s Block Editor into the Minecraft Education Edition app such that users could create and deploy mobs during game time by accessing a side panel with the Tynker Editor.
+Integrated Tynker’s Block Editor into the Minecraft Education Edition app, enabling users to create and deploy custom mobs in real-time.
+This was achieved by adding a side panel with the Tynker Editor, allowing seamless access to coding tools during gameplay.

 Mythicraft

-Tynker’s Mythicraft is a creative and educational course designed to teach users how to mod their Minecraft world with a focus on mythological themes.
-It guides learners through the process of creating custom skins, magical items and blocks, and mythical creatures.
+Tynker’s Mythicraft is a creative educational course designed to teach users how to mod their Minecraft world with a focus on mythological themes.
+It guides learners through the creation of custom skins, magical items, blocks, and mythical creatures.

 Minecraft Editor

-Developed a web 3D editor for Minecraft Bedrock Edition, enabling customization of Skins, Blocks, Items, and Mobs.
-The editor featured texture editing and a block-based coding interface for Mob behaviors, inspired by Tynker’s visual programming language, translating user inputs into Minecraft’s declarative configuration files.
+Developed a web-based 3D editor for Minecraft Bedrock Edition, allowing users to customize Skins, Blocks, Items, and Mobs.
+The editor included texture editing capabilities and a block-based coding interface for Mob behaviors, inspired by Tynker’s visual programming language, which translated user inputs into Minecraft’s declarative configuration files.

-The project presented challenges in optimizing for performance on older iPad Mini models.
-Issues with low frame rates and sluggish interactions were addressed by reducing CSS layers and implementing stringent memory management strategies to mitigate unpredictable garbage collection impacts.
-These optimizations ensured smooth operation within memory limits and achieved optimal frame rates.
+A key challenge was optimizing performance on older iPad Mini models, where low frame rates and sluggish interactions were prevalent.
+To address this, I made sure I bypassed GPU compositing operations as much as possible, and implemented strict memory management strategies to mitigate the effects of unpredictable garbage collection.
+These optimizations ensured the editor ran smoothly within memory limits, achieving optimal frame rates.

-This tool was incorporated into the Tynker App and Mod Creator App, providing a robust platform for Minecraft customizations.
+The tool was integrated into both the Tynker App and the Mod Creator App, providing a powerful platform for Minecraft customizations.
+As of this writing, users have created several million assets using the editor.

 Tynker - PHP MongoDB ODM